CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_05.md

 - conda-forge
 ```

-For our scoring script, we want to leverage the `ModelDataCollector` for collecting input data and prediction results to Azure Blob:
+For our scoring script, we want to leverage the `ModelDataCollector` for collecting input data and prediction results to Azure Blob (make sure to set the `model_name`!):

 ```python
 %%writefile score.py